Volunteer & Experience Costa Rica Like Never Before

 Cost: Please refer to the “Rates“ page for current information on our costs and expenses.

 Be a true conservation hero by volunteering with us.
-As an Osa volunteer, you will have the unique opportunity to engage with four of our programs.
-Learn more about the programs here:
+As an Osa volunteer, you will have the unique opportunity to engage with our programs.
+Volunteers can choose to join our Sea Turtle Conservation Program or join as a General Conservation Volunteer.
+Learn more about each position here:

 Learn more about what it’s like to volunteer with us: